What are Gravitational Waves?

 Since then, many astronomers have studied pulsar radio-emissions (pulsars are neutron stars that emit beams of radio waves) and found similar effects, further confirming the existence of gravitational waves.
 But these confirmations had always come indirectly, requiring that one infer the existence of gravitational waves.

-All of this changed on September 14, 2015 when LIGO physically sensed the undulations in spacetime caused by gravitational waves generated by two colliding black holes 1.3 billion light-years away.
-LIGO's first detection will go down in history as one of humanity's greatest scientific achievements.
+All of this changed on September 14, 2015 when U.S. National Science Foundation Laser Interferometer Gravitational-wave Observatory (NSF LIGO) physically sensed the undulations in spacetime caused by gravitational waves generated by two colliding black holes 1.3 billion light-years away.
+NSF LIGO's first detection will go down in history as one of humanity's greatest scientific achievements.

-While the processes that generate measurable gravitational waves are extremely violent, by the time the waves reach Earth they are thousands of billions of times smaller (due to the 'stiffness' of space), and much smaller when they reach us, much as sounds are weaker when you move further from the source.
-In fact, by the time gravitational waves from LIGO's first detection reached us, the amount of space-time wobbling they generated was a 10,000 times smaller than the nucleus of an atom!
+While the processes that generate measurable gravitational waves are among the most energetic and violent the Universe has to offer, by the time the waves reach Earth millions or billions of light years away, they are thousands of billions of times smaller.
+In fact, by the time gravitational waves from LIGO's first detection reached us, the amount of space-time wobbling they generated was 10,000 times smaller than the nucleus of an atom!
 LIGO was designed to make such inconceivable, exquisitely small measurements.
 To learn how LIGO achieves this seemingly impossible task, visit LIGO's Interferometer.